seekingalpha/puppet-auditbeat/README.md

 ## Limitations

-Currently, only Debian 8 is supported.
+Currently, only Debian 8 and Ubuntu 16.04 is supported.
 Contributions are welcome.

 ## Development